gis-ops/dbscan-clustering/README.md

 ## Step 2 - Let's create a map!

 With the first steps in place, we can start getting our hands dirty with the code of our first react components.
-Navigate to our `src` folder which will comprise the first couple of javascript source files.
+Navigate to our `src` folder which will hold the first couple of javascript source files.

 ### index.js